CultivateHQ/seat_saver/README.md

 cd seat_saver
 mix deps.get
 npm install

+# if running on Windows you should ensure that psql is on the PATH
+# before trying these commands (see the Setup post mentioned above)
+# also remember to use \ instead of / in file paths
 mix ecto.create && mix ecto.migrate && mix run priv/repo/seeds.exs

+# if running on Windows you will also need to ...
+npm install -g elm
+cd web/elm
+elm package install -y
+cd ../..

+# once everything is setup, start a local server with
 iex -S mix phoenix.server
 ```